This post contains affiliate links and was sponsored by Smart & Final and Big Dot of Happiness.

 We wanted to start the week off with a bang so Monday was Circus Concession Stand day.
 We went in first thing in the morning to transform the teacher staff room.
 The decorations we set up on Monday we left up all week and just made slight changes day to day.
 If you want to get the jist of how the whole room looked check out this Instagram Reel.
 Every year I make a sign to hang up to pull the theme together for the week, here is the sign for this year:

 I just used some red dollar store table cloths to create the curtain look and the fun garland from Big Dot of Happiness.
 And some streamers to the top and you’re good to go (red & yellow balloons would be a fun touch as well).
-Of course I made some free printable 8X10 prints as well that go along with the theme and are available at the end of the post.
+I made some free printable 8X10 prints as well that go along with the theme and are available in my digital bundle.

 For the concession food we shopped around Smart & Final and found lots of perfect yummy treats including: cotton candy, twizzlers, peanut butter pretzels, peanut butter m&ms, circus cookies, popcorn & peanuts.
 I also made some cupcakes and ordered some fortune cookies on Amazon.
 I seriously love Smart & Final when I am shopping for parties and I am SO glad we have one in our little town!